HassanSajjad-302/solution5/README.md

 from the disk.
 The build-system can cache the file, so that it is not read twice from the disk.
-This is specifically helpful in case of modules / header-files
+This is specifically helpful in case of modules / header-files.

 Consider a following structure.